-Under the imputation system, dividends paid on certain shares that are classified as non-equity shares (for example,some redeemable preference shares) are treated as unfrankable distributions for imputation purposes.
+Under the imputation system, dividends paid on certain shares that are classified as non-equity shares

+(for example, some redeemable preference shares) are treated as unfrankable distributions for imputation purposes.
 As a consequence, these dividends cannot be franked.
-For more information, see the publication Debt and equity tests: guide to the debt and equity tests, available at www.ato.gov.au
+For more information, see Debt and equity tests: guide to the debt and equity tests, at ato.gov.au